vansh-seth/-Python-Basics-Learning/Iterator-Generator/Readme.md

 8
 ```

-To learn more about object-oriented programming, visit Python OOP.

 ### Python Infinite Iterators

 An infinite iterator is an iterator that never ends, meaning that it will continue to produce elements indefinitely.